henk-vdb/getcleandata/CodeBook.md

 > Each variable you measure should be in one column...

-and the mean and standard deviation we extracted are the variables.
+and the mean and standard deviation we extracted are the variables we measure.
 We use logical vectors to split up and _melt_ the main table along colums that have values for mean and standard deviation.
 This way we end up with two data frames, one for the mean values and one for the standard deviation values.
 Their rows have not